Gray-Stone/robot-push-btm/interbotics-ws/Interbotix-arm-repos.md

 So these 4 repos are all cloned with the correct branch.
 For more coherent and centralize on managing dependencies, the interbotix repo are placed into this repo as submodules.

+note: the nested submodule are not used (compare to trossern setup script). dynamixel_workbench_toolbox is available as a apt package in iron. interbotix_xs_driver I have move it to top level by separately cloning it.

 Then